NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Panache Paragon.md

 You find opportunities to perform stylish feats in the moments between others' heartbeats and eye blinks.
 You are permanently [[Conditions/Quickened|Quickened]].

-You can use the extra action only to [[Actions/Tumble Through|Tumble Through]] or perform the skill action listed in your swashbuckler's style as one that allows you to gain [[Feat_Feature Effects/Effect_ Panache|Panache]], or other actions that would allow you to gain panache at the GM's discretion.
+You can use the extra action only to perform a bravado action.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*